 Mix It Up

 The ideal solution for most people is regular movement throughout the day.
 Making a habit of regularly leaving your desk space to take a stroll around the office for five or ten minutes every hour can help alleviate any aches or pains that can be acquired through sitting or standing for too long.
-A found that there wasn’t a significant difference in energy used by the body between sitting and standing, but there was a significant difference when compared with walking.
+A study looking at energy expenditure found that there wasn’t a significant difference in energy used by the body between sitting and standing, but there was a significant difference when compared with walking.

 Our bodies enjoy movement.
 When held in static positions for too long, the muscles and bones holding that position grow fatigued.
 The best way to keep your body limber and healthy is mixing up your movement.
 Whether you use a sitting or stand-up desk, your body can benefit from motion and activity.